Funding for our Australian aid projects comes from the Harold Mitchell Foundation and the Bill & Melinda Gates Foundation.

 Labour migration is key to the future of the Pacific, and has been an important research focus for Devpolicy for several years.
 The Development Policy Centre has undertaken two surveys of employers to investigate demand (and the lack of it) for Pacific seasonal workers in Australia: here and here.
 Our latest project was a paper on Pacific labour migration under the World Bank’s ‘Pacific Possible’ research agenda.
 The aim of the research was to set out a road map to greatly increase labour mobility opportunities for the Pacific, and to quantify the benefits from these reforms.

 Global development policy

-Dinuk is also leading a study to evaluate the impacts of road rehabilitation undertaken by the Asian Development Bank in Sri Lanka.
-The sample includes interviewing 2700 households and 300 businesses in 52 villages surrounding 16 roads. iPad technology was used to collect data and GPS technology used to illustrate respondent position.
-The baseline survey has been completed and a follow-up survey is planned for 2016.
+Visiting Fellow Dinuk Jayasuriya led a randomised control trial of a pilot program providing life skills training and internship opportunities for unemployed youth in the Philippines.
+The baseline survey has now been completed, with a sample size of more than 4000 people.
+Dinuk also led a study to evaluate the impacts of road rehabilitation undertaken by the Asian Development Bank in Sri Lanka.
+The sample included interviewing 2700 households and 300 businesses in 52 villages surrounding 16 roads. iPad technology was used to collect data and GPS technology used to illustrate respondent position.

 Individual Deprivation Measure

 Poverty is conventionally measured based on households, but doing so neglects differences in poverty levels within households, based on individual factors such as gender, age, and disability.
 This means we don’t understand poverty as well as we could.
 To address this challenge, Associates Sharon Bessell and Janet Hunt and colleagues across eighteen sites in six countries developed the Individual Deprivation Measure (IDM): a gender-sensitive measure of multi-dimensional poverty, grounded in the priorities and experiences of those who have experienced poverty.
 Find our more about the IDM here.